Durham 101-200

 ANTIQUE

-INDENTURE Sedgefield Durham THOMPSON THOMPSON 1865 guaranteed original - from
+INDENTURE Sedgefield Durham THOMPSON THOMPSON 1865 guaranteed original - from the reign of

-THE CONVEYANCE OF A FREEHOLD DWELLING HOUSE STABLE GARDEN AND HEREDIAMENTS
+CONVEYANCE OF A FREEHOLD DWELLING HOUSE STABLE GARDEN AND HEREDIAMENTS

 SITUATE AT SEDGEFIELD IN THE COUNTY OF DURHAM CALLED THE TENEMENT.
 SIZES 25